aya-prover/aya-prover-docs/aya/blog/jit-compile.aya.md

    transformTerm (body t))
 ```

-This is a very bad idea, because it will run `transformTerm` every time the closure is applied, while for locally nameless approach, the transformation is done only once.
+This is a very bad idea, because it will run `transformTerm` every time the closure is applied,
+while for locally nameless approach, the transformation is done only once.
 This is caused by the fact that the meta-level language does not have computation under
 binders, so `transformTerm (body t)` does not compute for `body`.
 If the meta-level language has some symbolic computation abilities, then this approach is slightly more reasonable,
 but in practice a meta-level language with such abilities is not as efficient.

-To solve this problem, Aya introduces a _hybrid_ approach.
+We want the benefits of both methods.
+To do so, Aya introduces a _hybrid_ approach.

 ## Combining HOAS and Locally Nameless